S3-working-group/s3-practical-guide/docs/all.md

 **Complexity**: An environment where unknowns are unknown, cause and effect can only be understood in retrospect, and actions lead to unpredictable changes.
 [Snowden and Boone]

-**Concern**: An opinion why doing something (even in the absence of objections) might stand in the way of (more) effective response to an organizational driver.
+**Concern**: An assumption why doing something (even in the absence of objections) might stand in the way of (more) effective response to an organizational driver.

 **Consent (principle)**: Raise, seek out and resolve objections to decisions and actions.